 The founder of the Center for Ritual Design, Betty works with individuals, families, and organizations to co-create meaningful personalized rituals that cultivate resilience and well-being.
 These can be anything from reimagined daily rituals -- like putting down the phone during morning coffee and doing a short mindfulness practice instead -- to more elaborate rites of passage which add depth and meaning to major transitions like puberty, graduation, marriage, job change, parenthood, loss of a loved one, divorce, midlife, and elderhood.

-Betty is also the author of the Ritual Design Toolkit, a 6-week program which she researched and produced with the generous support of the Mira Fellowship in 2020.
+Betty is also the author of the Ritual Design Toolkit, a 5-step program which she researched and produced with the generous support of the Mira Fellowship in 2020.
 In spring 2019, she received her master’s degree in clinical psychology from Teachers College, Columbia University’s Spirituality Mind Body Institute.
 Her research focused on how we might integrate evidence-based psychology and educational practices with ancient traditional ritual forms to design student-centered rites of passage, imbuing today’s young people with the skills and dispositions they’ll need for the uncertain future they face.